nhsx/open-source-policy/open-source-policy.md

 ## 4. How to open source code

 Although the idea of open sourcing code may at first appear intimidating, this document outlines the nine steps that are necessary.
 The following components turn common coding standards into best practice, helping to ensure that the code produced within and for the NHS fully supports our Commitments and Values.
 Many examples of best practice are available (and linked throughout) at [local,](https://github.com/yorkshire-and-humber-care-record/fhir-appliance) [national](https://github.com/QCovid/QCovid), and [global](https://github.com/gerddie/ginkgocadx) scale.

+The open source checklist at the end of this document clarifies where the requirements detailed in this document are mandatory, or best practice that can be progressively adopted for experimental research or sample applications.

 ### a.
 Repositories